 The CPM Participating Function of the removing Participant SHALL route the CPM Session removal request towards the CPM Controlling Function hosting the CPM Group Session based on the CPM Group Session Identity.

-When receiving a CPM Session removal request the CPM Controlling Function SHALL authorize the request according to the CPM Group policies and service provider policies and if authorized, the CPM Controlling Function SHALL release the Participants listed in the CPM Session removal request from the CPM Session as specified in the subsection 5.2.3.2.6 .
+When receiving a CPM Session removal request the CPM Controlling Function SHALL authorize the request according to the CPM Group policies and service provider policies and if authorized, the CPM Controlling Function SHALL release the Participants listed in the CPM Session removal request from the CPM Session as specified in the subsection 5.2.3.2.6 and send updates to all participants that subscribe to the Participants Information.